-Tori Roloff Shares Adorable Photo Of Baby Jackson Cuddling Elephant Toy
+Tori Roloff Shares Adorable Photo Of Baby Jackson Cuddling An Elephant Toy

 Zach is the only one of Amy and her ex-husband Matt Roloff’s four children who was also born with a form of dwarfism, with even Zach’s twin brother Jeremy born without the condition.

-Before Tori’s gave birth to their son, the couple was warned there was a 50/50 chance he would also be born a little person.
+Before Tori gave birth to their son, the couple was warned there was a 50/50 chance he would also be born a little person.
 While they didn’t know for sure ahead of time, a number of Tori’s ultrasounds hinted that their son would be born with the condition.